vinicunca/akar/docs/content/docs/2.pohon/2.components/context-menu.md

 ---
 title: ContextMenu
-description: A menu to display actions when right-clicking on an element.
+description: Displays a menu located at the pointer, triggered by a right-click or a long-press.
 category: overlay
 links:
   - label: Akar